 The two-year master's programme East Asian Economy and Society (EcoS) is a multidisciplinary programme dealing with contemporary societal, political and economic aspects of the East Asian region as a whole.
-It is offered at the Department of East Asian Studies of the University of Vienna in English language.
+It is offered at the Department of East Asian Studies of the University of Vienna in the English language.

 We regard East Asia as more than just the sum of countries in that region.
 Rather than offering "light-versions" of Chinese, Japanese or Korean Studies, we focus on current transnational and regional issues as well as on comparative approaches.
-Reflecting the common traditions as well as the growing interrelation between Northeast Asia (China, Japan and the two Koreas) and Southeast Asia, we expanded our regular activities in research and teaching to include the ASEAN countries.
+Reflecting the common traditions as well as the growing interrelation between Northeast Asia (China, Japan, and the two Koreas) and Southeast Asia, we expanded our regular activities in research and teaching to include the ASEAN countries.

 Students are equipped with academic research skills as well as the ability to apply the acquired knowledge in practice.
 Graduates have comprehensive knowledge of the economic, political and cultural characteristics of East Asian countries as well as their development.
 They are able to apply this knowledge to practically relevant issues.

 EcoS courses are characterised by an international spirit, as more than half of our students come from various countries within Europe or overseas.
 Students share their knowledge attained from previous studies, creating an inspiring and creative atmosphere.
-Three student representatives provide counselling for students, organise tutorials and student round tables and serve as mediators between students and EcoS staff.
+Student representatives provide counseling for students, organize tutorials and student roundtables and serve as mediators between students and EcoS staff.

 For more information, click here.